slub/csv2scldj/README.md

 ## schema file

-in order to be able to use this tool, you first need to define a schema file
+in order to be able to use this tool, you first need to define a schema file, see, e.g., [finc_solr_schema.csv](src/test/resources/finc_solr_schema.csv)

 ### schema file definition